thoree/mut2/README.md

 MBAstar = adjustReversible(M, MBA)
 ```

-For a SNP marker, the PR-reversible model coincides with the staionary
+For a SNP marker, the PR-reversible model coincides with the stationary
 model and therefore we can also find the transformation from

 ``` r